melissa-perez/FlixsterPlus/README.md

 Submitted by: **Melissa Perez**

-**Flixter+** is a movie browsing app that allows users to browse movies currently playing in theaters.
+**Flixster+** is a movie browsing app that allows users to browse movies currently playing in theaters.

 Time spent: **X** hours spent in total